jagenjo/litescene.js/guides/programming_components.md

 MyComponent["@gender"] = { widget: "combo", values: ["male","female","other"] };
 ```

+If you are planning to create a custom interface for this component, check the [guide for custom editor interfaces](editor_interfaces.md)

 ## Registering the component

 The next step is to register the component in the system so it can be listed in the components list in the editor.